St Aidan's C of E Academy

 Transition

-Other Colleges and Schools
+Other Academies and Schools

 When pupils with SEND are transferring to or from other educational establishments, the Year Lead and the SENDCo will liaise with all parties concerned to ensure that the transfer is for the benefit of the pupils and disruption to the pupil’s education is kept to a minimum.
 An early review of progress is arranged and parents are invited to join the review.